q-13t/LeeApp/README.md

 Helper function for [calculate path](#calculate-path).

-It will iterate over provided map with integer to determine wether precious and current maps are not equal and if goal("$") has been reached.
+It will iterate over provided map with integer to determine wether previous and current maps are not equal and if goal("$") has been reached.
 If so function will return false first time for [calculate path](#calculate-path) to iterate one more time and true second time to finish calculation.

 ### build path